What is the CSI?

 • Verifiable: Advertisers receive signed evidence packages, called Proof Packs, that allow independent invoice verification.

-Why this matters for sponsors
+Why this matters for verification

 In classic ad stacks, the delivery system often reports its own numbers.
 CSI is designed around verifiable evidence instead of self-reporting.